virtualscienceforum/virtualscienceforum/src/arqh.md

     - [time=0:11:43] Particle-like fractional, *e.g.* $\nu=1/3$, quantum Hall edge states have enhanced Andreev signal as magnetic field increase.
 Integer fillings don't change.
 Fractional and integer states also show different temperature behaviour.

-    - [time=0:15:53]
+    - [time=0:15:53]<br/>
         - Control experiment 1: gold finger.
-No negative signal.
+No negative signal.<br/><br/>
         - Control experiment 2: wider finger.
-No negative signal as well.
+No negative signal as well.<br/>
         - Control experiment 3: longer finger.
 Negative resistance is still observed.

     - [time=0:17:52] Disorder limits CAR probability, due to the direct tunneling.
 Vortices should also limit CAR probability.

-    - [time=0:19:12] Future experiments:
+    - [time=0:19:12] Future experiments:<br/>
-      - Noise measurement to reveal the charge of the Andreev reflected holes.
+        - Noise measurement to reveal the charge of the Andreev reflected holes.<br/>
         - Tunneling into the zero mode at the end of the finger.

     - [time=0:19:55] Non-saturating temperature dependence for fractional fillings.